 Press queries should be directed to Lois or to any of the NSRN directors.
 For email addresses, please follow the hyperlinks at each person’s name.

-Chris is a Ph.D.
-Candidate at Lancaster University, UK.
-His research focuses upon the discourses on ‘religion’ in the South Side of Edinburgh, the concepts of ‘non-religion’ and ‘the secular’, and the ensuing theoretical implications for Religious Studies.
+Chris is a third year Ph.D.
+Candidate in Religious Studies at Lancaster University, UK.
+His research focuses upon the discourses on ‘religion’ in the Southside of Edinburgh, the concepts of ‘non-religion’ and ‘the secular’, and the ensuing theoretical implications for Religious Studies.
 His previous degrees at the University of Edinburgh focused upon ‘New Atheism’ and alternative typologies of ‘non-religion’.
 Chris has published journal articles, book chapters, and book reviews in these areas.
-He is co-editor of Social Identities between the Sacred and the Secular with Abby Day and Giselle Vincett (Ashgate, 2013), and the forthcoming collections New Atheism: Critical Perspectives and Contemporary Debates (with Philip Quadrio, Springer, 2014) and After ‘World Religions’: Reconstructing Religious Studies (with David G. Robertson, Acumen, 2015).
+He is co-editor of Social Identities between the Sacred and the Secular with Abby Day and Giselle Vincett (Ashgate, 2013), and the forthcoming collections New Atheism: Critical Perspectives and Contemporary Debates (with Philip Quadrio, Springer) and After ‘World Religions': Reconstructing Religious Studies (with David G. Robertson, Routledge).
+He was appointed as a director of the NSRN in 2014, and has managed the website and bibliography since 2011.
 He is also founding editor and podcast co-host at The Religious Studies Project.
 See his personal blog, or academia.edu page for a full CV.

 Lorna is is responsible for the general overseeing and maintenance of website, and is the editor-in-chief with responsibility for the day-to-day management of Nonreligion and Secularity, the NSRN Blog.